-The menu at Thanoon restaurant is large and the food is excellent.
-Of course all the classic Thai dishes are served, and you can pick your own crabs, prawns and lobsters in a live tank.
+The menu at Thanoon restaurant is extensive, and the food is excellent.
+Of course, all the classic Thai dishes are served, and you can pick your crabs, prawns and lobsters in a live tank.
 But this is more or less a standard feature in any seafood restaurant in Phuket.

-Just next to Thanoon Seafood you can enjoy a surprisingly large amount of water sports and rent most of the equipment right there.
-Wake-board, jet-skis, kite-surfing, and even a small sailing school, but wind doesn’t seem to blow strong in this bay.
-Thanoon seafood restaurant is a great place to stop on your way to or back from Phang Nga, to enjoy looking at to northernmost point of Phuket from the mainland 🙂
+Thanoon seafood restaurant is a great place to stop on your way to or back from Phang Nga to enjoy looking at the northernmost point of Phuket from the mainland 🙂

 More Thanoon Seafood photos